Ontario Fire Code Changes In Effect

 Most people have heard of Carbon Monoxide (CO) and know that it's dangerous.
 But it's often a mystery of where it comes from, how it's produced, its physical symptoms, and what precautions can be taken to ensure it doesn't endanger you.
 Or worse, kill you.

-Carbon monoxide (CO) is a highly poisonous gas, often referred to as ‘the Silent Killer’ because you can't see it, touch it or smell it.
+CO is a highly poisonous gas, often referred to as "the Silent Killer" because you can't see it, touch it or smell it.
 This odourless gas is produced as a by-product of combustion when common fuel-burning appliances and equipment that use natural gas, oil, wood, propane and kerosene, don’t get enough air to burn up completely.
 When this happens, carbon monoxide can build up, especially in a confined room or space – and this can lead to toxic effects on humans and pets.

 - Home owners who do not protect their homes with a CO alarm are at risk of being fined (similar to smoke alarm laws)

-- It is critical to check your CO alarm(s) expiry date.
+- It is critical to check the expiry date for your CO alarm(s).
 Replace any alarms built before 2008.
 CO alarms need to be replaced every 7–10 years depending on the brand.

 - Remember to annually replace batteries in your CO alarm, or opt for models with 10-year sealed lithium batteries that never need to be changed.